 - How do living things take in the energy they need to survive? - What is a food chain and how does energy flow through a food chain?
-A food web? - What is an ecosystem and how is it structured? - How do energy and matter flow through an ecosystem? - What shapes a biome? - What factors affect population size?
+A food web? - What is an ecosystem and how is it structured? - What shapes a biome? - What factors affect population size?

-- Interpret/model food chains and food webs and explain energy flow. - Explain trophic levels and trophic cascade in a food web. - Explain the overall structure of an ecosystem. - Analyze why an ecosystem with food webs is a healthier system than one with simple food chains. - Interpret and analyze an ecological pyramid to explain energy flow and productivity in an ecosystem. - Define the different biomes, including abiotic and biotic characteristics.
-Analyze the factors that shape a biome. - Explain the study of population ecology. - Analyze specific human impacts on the environment.
+- Interpret/model food chains and food webs and explain energy flow. - Explain trophic levels and trophic cascade in a food web. - Explain the overall structure of an ecosystem. - Interpret an ecological pyramid to explain energy flow and productivity in an ecosystem. - Define the different biomes, including abiotic and biotic characteristics.
+Explain the factors that shape a biome.

+• Explain the study of population ecology.